How Much Air Do People Need? How Much Air Should People Need?

 People that might breathe slower are generally in better physical condition, but not necessarily; singers or woodwind players who are couch potatoes and or frequenting bars and tobacco smoke for instance.

 Other primary issues are your cellular health and how well you are uptaking oxygen.
 These factors are strongly influenced by diet, digestion, nutrient absorption, waste elimination, UDB and toxic buildup.

 Breathing volume, efficiency, training and cellular strength are significantly interdependent.
 An opera singer could have great breathing volume but not be in very good physical condition nor have a great diet nor have good breathing chemistry.

-But the physical conditioning has its own goals that may negate volume due to need for physical strength.
+But physical conditioning has its own goals that may negate volume due to need for physical strength.
 Massive muscles tend to limit breathing volume.
-Regardless of anything else, 7 liters is better then 4,3,2,or less liters.
+Regardless of anything else, 7 liters is better than 4,3,2,or less liters.
 The Framingham Study proved that 25 years ago.

 How much air should we breathe?

 There is a direct relationship between breathing and aliveness.
 Breath is life.
 I maintain that shallow breathers live less life than optimal breathers.
 Shallow breathers agree with me.
 Overbreathing is a relatively new term.
 I believe it is mostly based on UDB.

 If you are more active in a polluted environment I suggest you stay inside and make sure your surroundings have plenty of clean oxygen-rich air, negative ion generation, oxygenized water to drink, zero toxic out-gassing and at least 75% of uncooked living organic foods that still have their vitamins, minerals, fats, soluble and insoluble fiber, natural enzymes, O2 and H2O2 content intact.